tinymce/tinymce-docs/_includes/integrations/blazor-quick-start.md

 1. On the Visual Studio toolbar, click the [**New Project** button](https://docs.microsoft.com/en-us/visualstudio/ide/create-new-project).
 1. Select the **Blazor Server App** template.
-1. Use the NuGet package manager console to install the `tinyMCE.Blazor` package, such as:
+1. Use the NuGet package manager console to install the `TinyMCE.Blazor` package, such as:

     ```sh
     Install-Package TinyMCE.Blazor